-This Brother sewing machine can get you through whatever project you’re working on quickly and easily.
+The Brother CS6000i can get you through whatever project you’re working on quickly and easily.
 At up to 850 stitches per minute, it’s one of the fastest machines we tested so skilled sewers will be able to speed through anything.
 And this speed doesn’t equate to deafening noise.
 This machine only registered 67.7 decibels in our tests.
 That is only a bit louder than normal conversation and similar to the noise level of the typical dishwasher.
+This is one of the best sewing machines (opens in new tab) for quilting and has an excellent digital display.

 The CS6000i has 60 stitch patterns, which is mid-range among the machines in our comparison, some of which top 100 stitch patterns.
 Regardless, even with 60 you have a lot of patterns to choose from including seven buttonhole styles.
 All the stitches have automatic settings which are accessible on the sewing machine’s LCD screen.
 Rather than having to manually adjust stitch width and length, you simply enter the number corresponding to the stitch you want and you can start sewing right away.
 You do still have the option to manually change settings if you want.